Keswick to Scale Force circuit

 This time of year I tend to carry heavier gear to make nights more comfortable, because it’s dark for so long.
 Hence my choice of tent on this wild camping and gear testing trip was my new 807g Tarptent Stratospire Li.
 This is a 2 person tent so I had plenty of room to move around and cook inside if I needed to.
 It was ideal, even though the larger footprint makes it harder to find a suitable pitch.

 It wasn’t a perfectly flat pitch and it was a windy night so I didn’t sleep that well.
 Due to the soft ground I had to get up during the night to replace three tent pegs that had come out.
-But I was still glad to be there.
+But I was still glad to be there and enjoyed my dinner in my sleeping bag.

 Day 3: 30th December 2019